IamDariusz/deSECupdater/README.md

 ------------ | -------------
--domain | This the domain you want to change (e.g. "domain.one") -token | The access token you get from deSEC under "Token Management" (is 28 chars long)
+-domain | This the domain you want to change (e.g. "domain.one") -token | The access token you get from deSEC under "Token Management" (is 28 chars long) -ip | The IPv4 address to use, if not used the script will determine the WAN's IPv4 address automatically via [ipify](https://www.ipify.org).